orson88/hse_mlds_recsys_project/README.md

 `cd repository`

-3. Make the script executable.

-`chmod +x cluster-init.sh`

-4. Launch Minikube cluster using the script.
+3. Launch Minikube cluster using the script.

-`./cluster-init.sh`
+`sh cluster-init.sh`

-5. Verify that the Minikube cluster is running.
+4. Verify that the Minikube cluster is running.

 `minikube status`

-6. Access the localhosts on ports 3000 and 5454.
+5. Access the localhosts on ports 3000 and 5454.

 `http://localhost:5454/`

-7. Access Grafana by running
+6. Access Grafana by running
 `minikube service grafana-ext`